guettli/scrum/README.md

 Most developers work 8 hours per day.
 But since some Scrum Gurus said you should use Story Points, most teams do it.

+Please pay attention to the previous sentence.
+I wrote "Scrum Gurus", not "Scrum Guide".
+The official Scrum Guide only talks about "estimates".

 Yes, I have read this [Jeff Sutherland "Story Points: Why are they better than hours?"](https://www.scruminc.com/story-points-why-are-they-better-than/).

 I like challenges: As a developer, if I have a task which is estimated at 4 hours, this gives me a challenge: Solve it in three hours!